Cherreads

 Chapter 23 - The Emperor’s Decree

 The maidservant at her side flinched slightly at the expression on the princess's face.
+That look always scared her.

 "Your Highness," the maid said softly, "His Majesty has summoned you to the great hall.
 A decree will be read."

 When she entered the great hall, every eye turned toward her.
 Ministers, court officials, and even Shen Han had stood waiting.
-Shen Han's expression was tense, a mixture of anger and helplessness visible in his eyes.
+Unlike her, Shen Han's expression was tense, a mixture of anger and helplessness in his eyes.
 Lian Yue's smile remained flawless and triumphant, as if the world itself had bowed to her will.

 "Princess Lian Yue," the Emperor began, "graceful, intelligent, and filial.
 Possessing the virtues of a wise princess.
 General Shen Han, skillful and loyal.
 Renowned for his courage and unwavering service to the empire.
 They are a most fitting match.
 By Imperial decree, the two shall wed on a day of good fortune."